Secured Credit Card Australia (2026) — Or Should You Fix Your Credit File First?

 | Impact on home loan readiness | Still blocked at major banks while default remains | Major bank lending restored once removal confirmed |

-| Risk if approach fails | Lose deposit if you default; default still on file | No Win No Fee — no success fee charged if listing not removed; $330 admin only |
+| Risk if approach fails | Lose deposit if you default; default still on file | Results-focused — quote in writing after a free file review |

 The numbers are not close.
 For someone with a removable default, the credit-repair path produces dramatically better outcomes at comparable total cost — and frees up the cash that would otherwise be tied as a secured-card deposit.
 The free assessment tells you whether your default qualifies before you spend anything.